|

 lang) and then wonder why their life goes stale and flat.
 They do not understand why their religion seems worthless and does

 not sustain them during difficult times.
+Our Christian

 faith must be experienced anew each day.
 Every experience and human encounter must be viewed in the context of our faith in